pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 All other fields of dummy packets and subpackets SHOULD correspond to those of a real packet or subpacket.

 A generating implementation SHOULD choose code points deterministically, while ensuring that all PGP-GREASE code points are eventually used.
-This can be achieved by seeding a counter using contextual data, and incrementing it with each PGP-GREASE code point used.
+This can be achieved by initialising a "grease counter" with contextual data, and incrementing it with each PGP-GREASE code point used.
 This ensures that any errors encountered are reproducible, and mitigates against fingerprinting.

+(TODO: how often should we add GREASE?)

 A receiving implementation MUST gracefully ignore unknown code points as required by RFC9580, including PGP-GREASE code points.
 It MUST NOT treat PGP-GREASE code points any differently from other unknown code points; this includes detecting or indicating the presence of PGP-GREASE code points.